SouthernMethodistUniversity/access/sections/power.md

 ## Bias in, bias out: Systems of oppression and inputting human bias

 **Human beings** are making decisions that inform how these groupings are being made, and human "beliefs are embedded in the design and concept of technological systems" (Broussard, 2018, page 67).
-Technology is not unbiased, but rather will inevitably represent the decisions of its human creators who each create from their own situated standpoints—personally, socially, and historically.
+Technology is not unbiased, but rather will inevitably represent the decisions of its human creators who each create from their own situated standpoints — personally, socially, and historically.

 The United States, for example, is a society shaped by dominant systems of oppression such as *white supremacy*, *settler colonialism*, and *cis-hetero-patriarchy* (see the [Glossary](https://github.com/SouthernMethodistUniversity/access/blob/master/sections/continue.md#glossary) for definitions).
-These oppressive systems effect — sometimes intentionally, sometimes not — the decisions people make when they create digital platforms or tools (or anything for that matter!) and the parameters of what is permitted/supported/funded to be created and shared, and thus also shape the output that results from these digital platforms or tools or their computations.
+These oppressive systems affect — sometimes intentionally, sometimes not — the decisions people make when they create digital platforms or tools (or anything for that matter!) and the parameters of what is permitted/supported/funded to be created and shared, and thus also shape the output that results from these digital platforms or tools or their computations.

 > "Writing a presentation on library cataloging and classification & realizing that there is nothing serendipitous about serendipitous browsing.
 As with everything else, someone *decided* where the book you found on the shelf would land.
 Someone with biases because we all have them," (Jenna Freedman @zinelib on Twitter, shared here with her permission.
 Also see: [Jenna Freedman, "Library Cataloging and Classification: Reifying the Default," 2018](https://lowereastsidelibrarian.info/talks/2018/moma))